 That kind of talk is indeed one of those sweet talks when you take your child on your lap.
-It does not include admonitions to love their sibling, which cannot, of course, be mandated, and does not grow from guilt.
+It does not include admonitions to love their sibling, which cannot, of course, be mandated, since love does not grow from guilt.
 It may well include observations designed to start developing empathy: “It really hurt the baby when you knocked him over this morning.
 Did you hear him cry?
 Poor baby.
 Remember when you fell on the playground, and cried, how much that hurt?
 The baby hurts, too, when he falls.”

 But this kind of talk by itself is ineffective if not also accompanied by firm limits.
 Most two year olds are somewhat in a panic about their new competitor and would like to eliminate them from the planet.
 They have to work hard for their developing compassion to trump their murderous impulses.
 Parents need to help them by setting very firm limits.
-That means a loud, clear, “We don't hit” rather than a sweet taking onto the lap.
+That means a loud, clear, “No hitting!” rather than a sweet taking onto the lap.

 All kids need attention.
 Two year olds with a younger sibling or two need lots of it.
 If we wait until they do something wrong and then shower them with attention, we give precisely the wrong message.
-(And it doesn't fill that empty place, as anyone who has ever asked her husband if he loves her knows.)
+(And it doesn't fill that empty place, as anyone who has ever asked a partner if he loves her knows.)
 If we give attention pre-emptively, with generous amounts of “snuggle time” with both parents, our child feels “full” and has less need to knock his brother over.
 Spending “special” time with each child invariably calms them down and makes them happier.

 But I don't mean to sound as if the only intervention is the relationship.
 The other intervention, as I said above, is appropriate limits.
 My advice when an older sibling hurts the baby would be to pick up the baby and comfort him, for the moment ignoring the toddler.
 After the baby is calm and ok, put the baby in a safe place.